kandoo/beehive/Docs/helloworld.md

 }
 ```

-The output of this application should be as follows (with a slightly different
+The output of this application should be as follows:
-order and with an occasional raft logs ;) ):

 ```
 # go run helloworld.go